ReginaCsaszar/legendary-broccoli/README.md

 # legendary-broccoli
-Task timer and management app base in python
+Task timer and management app
+Planned by Jeannie
+(implementing in progress)